Rose Bird: Noted opinions

-Her consistent opposition to the death penalty was a particular sore point for her critics.
-Bird reviewed a total of 65 capital cases appealed to the court.
+Bird's opposition to the death penalty was reflexive.
+She reviewed a total of 65 capital cases appealed to the court.
 In every instance, she issued a decision overturning the death penalty that had been imposed at trial, including that of serial killer Rodney Alcala.
 She was joined by at least three of the seven members of the court in 61 of those cases.

 In 1981, Bird ruled that the State Constitution required that the state provide free abortions for poor women.
 In 1982, Bird argued in dissent that the proposed California Proposition 8, known as the Victims' Bill of Rights, should not be allowed on the ballot.
 In 1984, Bird and a majority of the court granted the American Federation of Labor's 1984 original petition to block a balanced budget amendment proposition from appearing on the ballot.

 1978 retention

 Bird was first subject to a retention election in 1978.
 A campaign was waged against her, to which she did not respond.
 On election day, it was charged that the court decided to withhold the publication of a controversial ruling until after the 1978 vote.
 The ensuing controversy generated considerable press coverage but, by then, Bird had been retained by a 52% to 48% margin.